 You’re probably thinking: How on earth is there a waterfall in the middle of the Arizona desert?
-We’re not sure, but it’s there!
-If you are looking for a fun day hike where you can see a beautiful waterfall then Seven Falls in Tucson, Arizona is the hike for you!
+We’re not sure, but there is!
+So if you’re near Tucson, then head over to the Sabino Canyon Recreation area where you can find this fun yet challenging Seven Falls hike.

 Practical information about 7 Falls